OlexYakov/QCS_1_proj1/relatorio.md

         second = LEFT;
 fi
 ```
 By making this, all the philosophers will pick up the left fork, with the exception of the fifth philosopher, who will try to reach the right fork.
-Due to this, there will uphold the property that some philosophers that want to eat will eventually do so.
+Due to this, there will be a competition between philosopher 1 and 5, where the first  one that picks the fork will be able to eat, which will then uphold the property that some philosophers that want to eat will eventually do so.

 This will also uphold the property of them being silent, since there is no need for communication between them.
 For the cases where a philospher can be stuck thinking, we implemented the method used in question 2.
 However, because it's not a full deadlock, we had to implement the end label, to show that if the philosopher ends up on that line it ends the process, as intended, so that Spin doesn't attribute an invalid end state error.